 My favourite facial cleansers are from French Pharmacy companies.
-They’re made of high quality ingredients and still found at the drugstore.
+They’re made of high-quality ingredients and are still found at the drugstore.
 No need to visit a department store or order online.

 Skincare companies can be deceiving.
 They may say their cleansers are fragrance-free until you read the ingredient list.
 There you may find essential oils like cucumber oil or lavender oil.
 Posing as natural or as an added skincare benefit.
 Essential oils are ‘natural’ fragrances.

 I avoid skincare with fragrances.
 They’re the number one irritant and could make you blemish-prone.